 - Failing to get treatment.
 Although you may feel as though you can suffer through the pain of an accident, there is a popular phrase in the legal world: “Heroes get zeros.”
 When you fail to see a doctor after an accident, your injuries will not be documented.
 As a result, insurance companies can claim that your injuries were not sustained in the accident in question.
 In other words, if it’s not in the doctor’s note, it didn’t happen.

 - Failing to document injuries.
 In addition to seeking treatment, you must be careful to ensure that every injury (big or small) is documented by the doctor.
 Although one injury may seem more important than another, your physician needs to know about every bump and bruise to include in his report.
-Many injuries worsen overtime.
+Many injuries worsen over time.
 If there isn’t a record showing that these injuries are associated with the collision, the insurance company may use it to their advantage.
+It can also be helpful to keep a journal to document your recovery as your injuries are treated and your case proceeds.

 Insurance companies can be brutal and won’t hesitate to jump all over a mistake you make concerning your injury claim.
 Contact us today at 615-807-7900 to get the help you need right off the bat.